Enjin Coin (ENJ) Market Cap Reaches $279.97 Million

 Buying and Selling Enjin Coin

-Enjin Coin can be purchased on these cryptocurrency exchanges: .
-It is usually not currently possible to buy alternative cryptocurrencies such as Enjin Coin directly using US dollars.
-Investors seeking to trade Enjin Coin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Enjin Coin using one of the aforementioned exchanges.
+Enjin Coin can be bought or sold on the following cryptocurrency exchanges: .
+It is usually not possible to purchase alternative cryptocurrencies such as Enjin Coin directly using US dollars.
+Investors seeking to acquire Enjin Coin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Enjin Coin using one of the exchanges listed above.

 Receive News & Updates for Enjin Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Enjin Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.